Healthy Homes Assessment Elderslea

 Elderslea Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement to all Elderslea and New Zealand rental houses where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement throughout Elderslea and New Zealand rental homes where it is reasonably practicable to put in.

-• Landlords and property managers must keep records that prove the compliance with the Healthy Homes Standards that apply or will be applied during the tenure of your rental home.
+• Landlords and property managers must keep records that prove compliance with any Healthy Homes Standard that apply or will be applicable to your rental home.

 Starting 1 July 2021

-• Private landlords and property managers have to ensure their rental properties conform according to Healthy Homes Standard within 90 days of a newly renewed, extended or changed Tenancy.
+• Private landlords and property managers are required to make sure their rental properties conform to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed Tenancy.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must adhere to the Healthy Homes Standard regardless of the time the tenancy began.

 From 1 July 2023

-• All houses that are rented out from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses that are rented out by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes